 In an industry that currently enjoys full employment, trying to find new talent for opening positions is a next-to-impossible feat.

 As the demand for blockchain developers increases, so does the call for AI experts.
 Trained professionals capable of working with these evolving technologies are few and far between which means that amidst an increase in attacks, data breaches and high profile cryptocurrency hacks, cybersecurity professionals are vastly outnumbered.
+Therefore getting trained with a comprehensive IT Cyber Security certification course is the need of the hour and professionals should really consider exploring this domain which holds vast opportunities.

 According to Scott Schober, author of Hacked Again and CEO of BVS Systems, human error is the main problem that the cybersecurity industry faces today.
 He says: